WBTV: 2022 helicopter crash

-On November 22, 2022, at 11:57 a.m., a 1999 Robinson R44 helicopter nicknamed "WBTV Sky3" crashed onto the grass verge of I-77 in south Charlotte.
+On November 22, 2022, at 11:57 a.m., a 1999 Robinson R44 helicopter nicknamed "WBTV Sky3" crashed onto the grass verge of I-77 in south Charlotte during a training exercise.
 Both occupants, WBTV pilot Chip Tayag and WBTV meteorologist Jason Myers, were pronounced dead at the scene.
 WBTV anchors Molly Grantham and Jamie Boll covered the incident live on the air, before receiving confirmation it was their own station's helicopter and crewmen involved in the crash; the station released a statement citing the incident as a "terrible loss" to the WBTV family.
 WBTV received an immediate outpouring of support from the community, sister stations, and other media outlets; Governor Roy Cooper and Pastor Franklin Graham posted condolences on social media, and the Carolina Panthers and Charlotte FC delayed their 2022 Christmas tree lighting ceremony at Bank of America Stadium for a moment of silence in honor of Tayag and Myers.

 Witnesses to the crash claim the helicopter was visibly faltering, and in a steeply-banked spiral as it came down.
 Witnesses also claim that Tayag, a pilot with over 20 years of experience, deliberately steered the falling helicopter into the grass to avoid crashing into nearby buildings or onto the Interstate itself, which was crowded with Thanksgiving week traffic at the time.
-The FAA and NTSB began an investigation into the incident, only releasing their preliminary findings to the public; these and the RadarBox findings indicate the helicopter was initially traveling at 80 mph, and made three 360-degree turns just before it crashed.
+The FAA and NTSB began an investigation into the incident; the preliminary findings of this investigation, coupled with the available RadarBox data, indicated that the helicopter was initially traveling at 80 mph, and made three 360-degree turns just before it crashed.
+Tayag, the pilot, never issued any distress signal, though he was in contact with CLT air traffic control moments before the crash.
+A further NTSB report released May 2, 2024, stated "inadequate inspections" did not reveal loose parts; these likely caused a loss of control, leading to the crash.

+On March 6, 2023, the family of Jason Myers filed a wrongful death lawsuit against Wilson Air Center in North Carolina; this lawsuit was later expanded to include a claim of negligence against Total Traffic and Weather Network and iHeartMedia, who employed Chip Tayag and were responsible for the maintenance of the helicopter.
+The lawsuit alleged that the helicopter was poorly maintained, leading to the crash.
+That case was dismissed but a trial for helicopter owner TTWN and iHeartMedia was planned for 2025.
+Tayag's wife filed her own suit in November 2024 against Robinson Helicopter Company, alleging the company knew about problems with its helicopters.
+Ruling on the 2023 suit on September 18, 2025, Judge Forrest Bridges approved a $50 million settlement to be paid by TTWN and iHeartMedia.